melowntech/workshop/server/mapproxy/examples/freelayer-tiled.rst

 ----------------------------

 Vector data as we know them in GIS, are called :ref:`free-layer` in terms of VTS ecosystem.
+For displaying large vector data sets in map viewers, the data need usually to be tiled using some predefied tiling schema.

-They can have their own coordinate reference system definition, and they are tided to specific tiling schema - not related to used reference frame.
+The vector data have their own coordinate reference system definition, and the tiling is tided to specific tiling schema - not necessary related to used reference frame.
 For configuration details, have a look at :ref:`geodata-vector-tiled` configuration.

 The main difference between vector data source (:ref:`free-layer`) and tiled vector data is, that it allows us to display much larger datasets, adjusted to